How I Got Clients When No One Yet Heard about Doulas

 Everyone who studies our programs heard me saying it’s time for doulas to join the results revolution.
 Individuals seeking leadership, coaching, and support focus on getting their desired results, and so should you.
 Your clients have access to Google, YouTube, Facebook, and Instagram just like you, which means they don’t hire you for the knowledge.
 Instead, they need a coach to get them to the finish line.
 So in your 2-minutes sales pitch and on all your marketing materials, focus on the results you help your clients achieve.

-Marketing Materials and Networking:
+Marketing materials and networking:

-• Initiate a monthly peer review
+• Initiate a monthly peer review.

-• Initiate a monthly Meet the Doula Night, where couples learn about doulas and meet them.
+• Initiate a monthly “Meet the Doula Night” where couples can learn about doulas and meet them.

-Want more?
+Want to learn more?

 Photo by Isaac Smith on Unsplash